namm-standards/namm-json/schema/README.md

 ## Transaction Sequence

 A typical sequence of events between a product supplier and product buyer and the associated documents, observed in chronological order, might be as follows.
->**Internal note: The Functional Acknowledgement document may be removed from this specification.**

 1. Both supplier and buyer complete and release mutually-available identification information in a **Party** document.
-2. The supplier sends a catalog of available products to the buyer in an **Item** document.
+1. The supplier sends a catalog of available products to the buyer in an **Item** document.
-3. The buyer acknowledges receipt of the Item document with a **Functional Acknowledgement** document.
-4. The supplier sends a price list for available products to the buyer in a **PriceBook** document (optional).
-5. The buyer acknowledges receipt of the PriceBook document with a **Functional Acknowledgement** document.
-6. The buyer decides to purchase items from the catalog and sends a request for them to the supplier in a **Purchase Order** document.
+1. The buyer decides to purchase items from the catalog and sends a request for them to the supplier in a **Purchase Order** document.
-7. The supplier acknowledges receipt of the Purchase Order with a **Functional Acknowledgement** document.
-8. The buyer requests the status of their order with a **PO Status Request** document.
+1. The buyer requests the status of their order with a **PO Status Request** document.
-9. The seller provides the status of the order in a **PO Status Acknowledgement** document.
+1. The seller provides the status of the order in a **PO Status Acknowledgement** document.
-10. The supplier makes one or more product shipments to the buyer and sends detailed information for each shipment in an **Advanced Shipment Notification** document.
+1. The supplier makes one or more product shipments to the buyer and sends detailed information for each shipment in an **Advanced Shipment Notification** document.
-11. The buyer acknowledges receipt of the Advanced Shipment Notification with a **Functional Acknowledgement** document.
-12. The supplier sends a request for payment to the buyer in an **Invoice** document.
+1. The supplier sends a request for payment to the buyer in an **Invoice** document.
-13. The buyer acknowledges receipt of the Invoice with a **Functional Acknowledgement** document.
-14. The supplier sends a report to the buyer indicating which products have been sold in a **SellThrough** document (optional).
-15. The buyer acknowledges receipt of the SellThrough with a **Functional Acknowledgement** document.

 Below is a diagram of this process, referencing the step/document numbers above.

-> Internal note: The flowchart graphic needs to be redone, especially if FunAck is removed.
+>**Internal note: The flowchart graphic is being redone, to be included here later.**

 ## Transport Options